 Pass/Fail

-Requests to take a course under the pass/fail privilege are initiated through the Course Change Request in the MyUW Student Center.
-Instructions for making a course change request can be found on the Registrar's website.
+Requests to take a course under the pass/fail privilege are initiated through the Course Change Request in the MyUW Student Center and must be elected by the noted enrollment Dates and Deadlines.
 After making the request in MyUW, the request is routed to the Advising & Career Center for approval or further communication.

 Appeals

-- The student will first discuss the grade appeal with the instructor of the course.
+- The student must first discuss the grade dispute with the instructor of the course.

-- If the student and instructor cannot come to an agreement, the student will provide a formal written grade appeal to the assistant dean in SoHE.
-The written appeal must include: the class, instructor, grade received, date and conclusion of meeting with instructor, the specific reason(s) for appealing the grade, and email address and telephone number where they can be reached for follow-up.
-Send to advising@sohe.wisc.edu.
+- If the student and instructor cannot come to an agreement, the student will provide a formal written grade appeal to the Human Ecology Deans’ Services.
+The written appeal must include the class, instructor, grade received, date and conclusion of the meeting with the instructor, the specific reason(s) for appealing the grade, and telephone number where they can be reached for follow-up.
+Send to Human Ecology Deans’ Services.

-- The assistant dean will forward the appeal to the appropriate department chair.
-The department chair will perform the due diligence necessary (including, but not limited to, meeting with the instructor and student) to assess the merits of the appeal request and will provide a decision in writing to the assistant dean.
+- The department chair will perform the due diligence necessary (including, but not limited to, meeting with the instructor and student) to assess the merits of the appeal and will provide a decision in writing to the assistant dean.

-- Should the student wish to appeal the decision further, the assistant dean will forward the appeal to the SoHE Undergraduate Program Council.
-The committee will perform the due diligence necessary (which may include, but not limited to, meeting with the instructor and department chair and/or student) to assess the merits of the appeal request and will provide a decision in writing to the assistant dean.
+- Should the student wish to further appeal the decision, the Human Ecology Undergraduate Program Council will perform the due diligence necessary (which may include, but is not limited to, meeting with the instructor and department chair and/or student) to assess the merits of the appeal and will provide a decision in writing to the assistant dean.

-Appeal of Denial of Admission to a SoHE Undergraduate Program
+Appeal of Denial of Admission to a Human Ecology Undergraduate Major/Certificate

 - The student believes a factual error was self-reported on the application or made by the admissions committee during review of the application.